LCJones73/Threat-Hunting-Scenario-Suspected-Data-Exfiltration/README.md

 ![image](https://github.com/user-attachments/assets/0afeb915-1e60-4445-ade2-f7ada16da3b5)

-This PowerShell code is simply downloading, which we might say is "infiltration" not "Exfiltration of data.
+This PowerShell code is simply downloading, which we might say is "infiltration" not "Exfiltration" of data.

 ## Why It's Not Exfiltration:
  - Invoke-WebRequest with -OutFile downloads data from a URL to the local machine.